grygorek/FreeRTOS_cpp11/README.md

 Now, it is time to notify that the thread has started execution and then call the user's task.
 When the user's task function returns, the state will be deleted (by the scope) and that means the thread has finished its function.
-Notify the joined thread and that is it.
+Delete thread local data and notify the joined thread.
+That is it.

 ## Native Handle Implementation